 Two Risk Management Committee meetings were held to examine and discuss basic policies on the risk management of the Taikisha Group.
-Regarding risks associated with departmental operations, pursuant to the basic policy on risk management, each department identified risks, drafted and implemented specific measures against the risks, and reported their status to the Risk Management Committee.
+In addition to identifying risks for the Company and the Taikisha Group in an integrated manner and conducting effective and efficient risk management, regarding risks associated with departmental operations, pursuant to the basic policy on risk management, each department identified risks, drafted and implemented specific measures against the risks, and reported their status to the Risk Management Committee.

-3) Initiatives to Ensure the Appropriateness and the Efficiency of the Execution of Duties by Directors Seventeen Board of Directors meetings were held for decision making of the Taikisha Group's management policies and important management issues, as well as for monitoring the execution of duties by Directors with reference to reports on their business execution.
+3) Initiatives to Ensure the Appropriateness and the Efficiency of the Execution of Duties by Directors Fifteen Board of Directors meetings were held for decision making of the Taikisha Group's management policies and important management issues, as well as for monitoring the execution of duties by Directors with reference to reports on their business execution.

-Twenty-seven Management Meetings were held to deliberate and make decisions on important execution of business entrusted by the Board of Directors and the matters to be submitted to the Board of Directors.
+Twenty-six Management Meetings were held to deliberate and make decisions on important execution of business entrusted by the Board of Directors and the matters to be submitted to the Board of Directors.

-- 4) Initiatives to Ensure the Appropriateness of Operations Conducted by the Taikisha Group Regarding the important matters stipulated in the Affiliate Management Rules, we received reports from subsidiaries.
-In addition, we regularly checked compliance with the Affiliate Management Rules by subsidiaries. - 5) Initiatives to Ensure the Effectiveness of Reporting to Audit & Supervisory Board Members and the Audits by Audit & Supervisory Board Members
+4) Initiatives to Ensure the Appropriateness of Operations Conducted by the Taikisha Group Regarding the important matters stipulated in the Affiliate Management Rules, we received reports from subsidiaries.
+In addition, we regularly checked compliance with the Affiliate Management Rules by subsidiaries.

+5) Initiatives to Ensure the Effectiveness of Reporting to Audit & Supervisory Board Members and the Audits by Audit & Supervisory Board Members

-Audit & supervisory board members attended the meetings of the Board of Directors, the Management Meeting and other important meetings to understand the execution of duties by directors, and collected information and received reports from the directors, employees and other relevant personnel regarding performance of their duties.
+Audit & Supervisory Board Members attended the meetings of the Board of Directors, the Management Meeting and other important meetings to understand the execution of duties by directors, and collected information and received reports from the directors, employees and other relevant personnel regarding performance of their duties.

-The Internal Audit Department timely reported the results of its internal audits within the Group to the Board of Directors and reported the executed status of the audit plan and internal audits, the results of audits and other related matters to the audit & supervisory board members.
+The Internal Audit Department timely reported the results of its internal audits within the Group to the Board of Directors and reported the executed status of the audit plan and internal audits, the results of audits and other related matters to the Audit & Supervisory Board Members.